-With the garage off to the side, the stunning beauty of this 2,422-square-foot, four-bedroom Ranch style home is in full display.
-Instead of massive garage doors in front, there’s a well-manicured lawn lined with plants, shrubs, flowers, huge windows and a clear sight of the home.
+With the garage off to the side, the stunning beauty of this 2,422-square-foot, four-bedroom Ranch style home is on full display.
+Instead of massive garage doors in front, there's a well-manicured lawn lined with plants, shrubs, flowers, huge windows, and a clear sight of the home.
 (Plan #161-1097)

-3. Without the sreet view of the large doors of a front-load garage, the home achieves a cleaner exterior facade.
-And when other cars are parked in the driveway on the side, they will not block the front of the home.
+3. Without the street view of the large doors of a front-load garage, the home achieves a cleaner exterior facade.
+And when other cars are parked in the driveway on the side, they will not block the front of the house.

 Want curb appeal and ease of backing out of the garage?
-This 2-story, 3-bedroom contemporary Craftsman home built on a corner lot packs a number of gorgeous features in its 1,946-sq.-ft. space: rock and stone exterior, white columns on stone pedestals, and decorative details on the gables (Plan #104-1064).
+This 2-story, 3-bedroom contemporary Craftsman home built on a corner lot packs several attractive features in its 1,946-sq.-ft. space: rock and stone exterior, white columns on stone pedestals, and decorative details on the gables (Plan #104-1064).

 5. The side-entry garage can increase the property value of the home by lengthening it and making it appear bigger.

-A 2-car side-entry garage makes this charming 1-story, 3-bedroom Cottage style home look bigger than its 1,729-sq.-ft dimension.
-In addition to lengthening the home, ther garage provides an optional overhead bonus area.
-Other attractive features of the house include matching heavy wood columns on stone pedestals, decorative details on the gables, stone facade, and the well-designed landscaping on the front yard (Plan #198-1008).
+A 2-car side-entry garage makes this charming 1-story, 3-bedroom Cottage style home look more significant than its 1,729-sq.-ft dimension.
+In addition to lengthening the home, the garage provides an optional overhead bonus area.
+Other attractive features of the house include matching heavy wood columns on stone pedestals, decorative details on the gables, a stone facade, and well-designed landscaping on the front yard (Plan #198-1008).